ftseitlx/chat-xray-bot/docs/privacy_policy.md

 # Privacy Policy for Chat X-Ray Bot

-*Last updated: [Date]*
+Last updated: May 14, 2025

 ## Introduction

-This Privacy Policy outlines how the Chat X-Ray Bot ("we", "our", or "the Bot") collects, uses, and protects your information when you use our Telegram bot service.
+Your privacy is important to us.
+This Privacy Policy explains how Chat X-Ray Bot ("we", "our", or "the bot") collects, uses, and protects your data when you use our Telegram bot service.

-## Information We Collect
+## Data Collection

-The Bot may collect the following information:
+When you use Chat X-Ray Bot, we temporarily collect and process the following information:

-- Telegram User ID and username
-- Chat file content that you upload for analysis
+- Chat files that you voluntarily upload for analysis
+- Basic Telegram user information (user ID, first name, username if available)
-- Timestamps of your interactions with the Bot
+- Timestamps of when you interact with the bot

-## How We Use Your Information
+## How We Use Your Data

-We use your information to:
-- Provide the chat analysis service you requested
-- Generate and deliver PDF reports based on your uploads
-- Improve our service based on usage patterns
+The data collected is used exclusively for:

+1. Analyzing your chat history to generate psychological insights
+2. Providing you with the analysis results
+3. Improving the bot's functionality and accuracy

-## Data Storage and Retention
+## Data Storage and Security

+We prioritize the security of your data:

-- Uploaded chat files are automatically deleted within 1 hour of processing
+- All uploaded chat files are automatically deleted after 1 hour
-- Generated reports are automatically deleted after 72 hours
+- Generated reports are accessible for 72 hours before being permanently deleted
-- We do not permanently store the content of your chats

-## Data Security
+- All personal identifiers in chat files are anonymized during processing

-We implement reasonable security measures to protect your information:
+- We use industry-standard security measures to protect data during processing
-- All files are stored temporarily on secure servers
-- Access to server infrastructure is restricted

-## Third-Party Services
+## Data Sharing

-We utilize the following third-party services:
+We do not:
+- Sell your data to third parties
+- Share your data with advertisers
+- Use your data for targeted advertising

+We may share anonymized data with:
-- OpenAI API for natural language processing
+- OpenAI's API for generating analysis (subject to OpenAI's privacy policy)
-- Telegram API for bot functionality
+- Sentry.io for error tracking (when applicable)

 ## Your Rights

 You have the right to:
-- Request information about what data we have about you
+- Receive information about how your data is used
-- Request deletion of your data
+- Request deletion of any stored data related to your usage
+- Lodge a complaint with supervisory authorities

 ## Changes to This Policy

 We may update this Privacy Policy from time to time.
-Any changes will be posted in the Bot's help menu.
+Any changes will be posted in this document.

 ## Contact Us

-If you have questions about this Privacy Policy, please contact us via [contact email].
+If you have any questions about this Privacy Policy, please contact us via Telegram.

 ---